tqmark/2ndb/hello there.md

-im here to help you no need
+im here to help you no need need